onlinehub0808/-smart-contract-best-practices/README.md

 ### Speed Bumps (Delay contract actions)

-Speed bumps slow down actions so that if malicious actions occur, there is time to recover.
+Speed bumps slow down actions, so that if malicious actions occur, there is time to recover.
 For example, [The DAO](https://github.com/slockit/DAO/) required 27 days between a successful request to split the DAO and the ability to do so.
 This ensured the funds were kept within the contract, increasing the likelihood of recovery.
 In the case of the DAO, there was no effective action that could be taken during the time given by the speed bump, but in combination with our other techniques, they can be quite effective.

 Example: